 Stormwater Management Projects

 In recent years, UofL made several changes to campus landscaping, parking lots and rooftops, with the help of $1.25 million in cost-sharing from MSD.
 In 2015, MSD confirmed that UofL's projects are diverting about 72 million gallons of stormwater every year!
 We think that this significant investment will essentially pay for itself by helping prevent millions of dollars in future flood damage.
 We are also hoping the projects at UofL will serve as an example for similar projects across the city on both public and private property.
-MSD's investment in Belknap campus stormwater projects is part of a $850 million agreement that MSD made in federal court with the U.S. Environmental Protection Agency and state regulators in 2005 to reduce the incidence of combined sewer overflows into waterways during storm events.
+MSD's investment in Belknap campus stormwater projects is part of an $850 million agreement that MSD made in federal court with the U.S. Environmental Protection Agency and state regulators in 2005 to reduce the incidence of combined sewer overflows into waterways during storm events.

 Projects at UofL include: